-The system directs waste water from accessories such as the galley and head sinks and shower to the shower sump that is fitted with a float switch and pump that pumps the water to the head system holding tank.
+The system directs waste water from the cockpit wet bar sink to the head system holding tank.
 The tank must be emptied when it becomes full.

 To empty the head/gray water system holding tank, the services of a dockside pump out station will be needed.